webmanufaktur/eat-starter/src/pages/index.md

 seotitle: "SSG Starter with Eleventy (11ty), AlpineJS, and TailwindCSS"
 seodesc: "Starter Kit for Static Websites using Eleventy (11ty), AlpineJS, and TailwindCSS.
 SEO, PageSpeed, 11ty Image included."
 seorobots: "index, follow"
+layout: "new.html"
 ---

-# Eleventy Starter Project with TailwindCSS and AlpineJS
+## Eleventy Starter Project with TailwindCSS and AlpineJS

 This is an Eleventy Starter Project that comes with pre-configured support for TailwindCSS and AlpineJS, which are two popular front-end development frameworks.
 This starter project can be used as a foundation for your web projects.